We were joined by 1,000 social sector leaders at the

 2017 BoardSource Leadership Forum

-Highlights from this year’s sold-out conference include the opening plenary with Anne Wallestad, BoardSource’s president and CEO, keynote presentations by Dr. David Williams and Dr. Eric Jolly, reflections on the nonprofit sector’s role in addressing racism, the announcement of the Stand for Your Mission award that will honor and celebrate advocacy, 50-plus breakout sessions and panels, and much more.
+Highlights from the sold-out conference included the opening plenary with Anne Wallestad, BoardSource’s president and CEO, keynote presentations by Dr. David Williams and Dr. Eric Jolly, reflections on the nonprofit sector’s role in addressing racism, the announcement of the Stand for Your Mission award that honors and celebrates advocacy, 50-plus breakout sessions and panels, and much more.
 We invite you to take in the highlights below.

 The BoardSource Leadership Forum is a conference focused on nonprofit leadership at the highest level – the board of directors.